-Weird geological formations as the sandstone is worn away.
+Weird geological formations appear as the sandstone is worn away.

 From Hrensko, I walked along the river and across the border -no passport was required.
 This is the small village of Schmilka, the very first village on the German side of the Czech German border.
 No Vietnamese stalls here.
 Just a number of penzions catering for tourists visiting the area.

 A hike up from Schmilka through lovely beech forest.

 Here you can see an area where wild pigs have been foraging for food.
 You may be lucky enough to be able to try some Wildschwein in one of the restaurants in the area.
 In Czech it is known as ‘Divoca’

 So many stunning views you simply can’t take it all in.
 You could easily spend a week in this area, a few days cycling, a few days hiking, and still have not seen everything.

 Just the occasional barrier to stop a tourist falling (or perhaps being blown) off the cliffs.